LAPD Serves Search Warrants At Home Of Former USC Gynecologist

-LOS ANGELES (CBSLA) — Investigators from the Los Angeles Police Department served search warrants this morning at the home of former USC campus gynecologist Dr. George Tyndall, who is facing allegations of sexual misconduct by scores of women dating back decades.
+LOS ANGELES (CBSLA) — Investigators from the Los Angeles Police Department served search warrants Thursday morning at the home of former USC campus gynecologist George Tyndall, who is facing allegations of sexual misconduct by scores of women dating back decades.

 “These warrants were investigative in nature,” department spokesman Officer Mike Lopez said.
 “The doctor has not been arrested.”